emer/etable/README.md

 See `examples/dataproc` for a full demo of how to use this system for data analysis, paralleling the example in 	[Python Data Science](https://jakevdp.github.io/PythonDataScienceHandbook/03.08-aggregation-and-grouping.html) using pandas, to see directly how that translates into this framework.

+As a general convention, it is safest, clearest, and quite fast to access columns by name instead of index (there is a map that caches the column indexes), so the base access method names generally take a column name argument, and those that take a column index have an `Idx` suffix.
+In addition, we adopt the [GoKi Naming Convention](https://github.com/goki/ki/wiki/Naming) of using the `Try` suffix for versions that return an error message.
+It is a bit painful for the writer of these methods but very convenient for the users..

 The following packages are included:

 * `bitslice` is a Go slice of bytes `[]byte` that has methods for setting individual bits, as if it was a slice of bools, while being 8x more memory efficient.
 This is used for encoding null entries in  `etensor`, and as a Tensor of bool / bits there as well, and is generally very useful for binary (boolean) data.